-An Independent (non-voting) Suppliers’ Representative (i.e. from a company not affiliated to a Users’ Representative’s employer) to the UNC Modification Panel and Code Committee; and
+An Independent (non-voting) Suppliers’ Representative (i.e. from a company not affiliated to a Shipper Users’ Representative’s employer) to the UNC Modification Panel and UNC Committee; and

-User Representatives for the various UNC Sub-Committees.
+Shipper User Representatives for the various UNC Sub-Committees and DSC Committees.

 Rules for Nomination and (if necessary) Election to the Uniform Network Code (UNC) Modification Panel and Code Committee.

-Objective - to enable six User Representatives and one Independent Supplier Representative to sit on the UNC Modification Panel in accordance with the rules outlined in paragraphs 3 and 4 of the UNC Modification Rules.
+Objective - to enable six Shipper User Representatives and one Independent Supplier Representative to sit on the UNC Modification Panel in accordance with the rules outlined in paragraphs 3 and 4 of the UNC Modification Rules.

 Nominations are invited from any relevant licensees who are:

-Users’ Representatives - holders of a Gas Shipping licence and who are bound under the UNC framework, and,
+Shipper Users’ Representatives - holders of a Gas Shipping licence and who are bound under the UNC framework, and,

 Independent Suppliers’ Representative - holders of a Gas Supplier licence who are not affiliated to a Users’ Representative and who supply customers connected to a pipeline system subject to the provisions of the UNC.

 Each nominee must be willing to stand, and acknowledge that they are willing and able to represent the industry rather than just their employer, if selected.
-Candidates must satisfy themselves that they are familiar with the role and responsibilities of the UNC Modification Panel and UNC Committee.
+Candidates must satisfy themselves that they are familiar with the role and responsibilities of the UNC Modification Panel and UNC Committee, and more specifically the requirements for signing and adhering to the Panel Code of Behaviour.

 Individuals currently serving on the UNC Modification Panel and UNC Committee are eligible for re-election but must be re-nominated if they wish to be considered.